The Top 7 Women Business Associations to Join Today

 The greatest benefit of joining Ladies America is their mentorship program.
 The program pairs up experienced mentors with mentees looking to achieve business success.
 If you’re interested in joining, the annual membership fee to join Ladies America is $90.

-The Female Entrepreneur Association is an online networking group that motivates women to turn their ideas into viable businesses.
+The Female Entrepreneur Association is an online networking group that motivates women to turn their business products and ideas into viable ventures.
 If you’re starting a business, you can greatly benefit from their assistance.
 The most notable benefits include:

 - Weekly videos

 This diverse organization has over 5,000 members from more than 65 countries and spans across 700 industries.

 One of the most unique professional development programs they offer is the option to get matched with an accountability partner.
 Once you’re matched, your partner can help you reach your professional goals.
 Currently, there is a waitlist to join The Female Entrepreneur Association.